 It’s vital to pick up early on problems with going to school, before the problems become chronic.
 The longer your child is away from school, the harder it will be to get her back again.

 Helping your child go to school regularly

-If you know your child’s missing school, talking to your child is an important first step.
-This will help you work out ways to support him.
+If you know your child is missing school, talking to your child is an important first step.
+This will help you work out ways to help him get back to school.
 You might want to try the following:

 - working with him to find a way to address the problem – for example, ‘Let’s talk to the school about you starting back one or two days a week’.

 You can also:

-talk with school staff to find out what assistance they can provide – in particular, the student wellbeing staff or school counsellors are there to help young people deal with problems
+talk with school staff to find out how they can help – in particular, year coordinators and student wellbeing staff are there to help teenagers deal with problems

-- talk with the parents of your child’s friends to find out whether they can help you – for example, they might be able to help you with school drop-offs or pick-ups.
+talk with parents of your child’s friends to find out whether they can help you – for example, they might be able to help you with school drop-offs or pick-ups.

-If your child’s missing only particular classes or avoiding particular teachers, talking to the student wellbeing staff or school counsellors might help you and your child pinpoint particular areas of concern.
+If your child is missing only particular classes or avoiding particular teachers, the year coordinator or student wellbeing staff might help you and your child pinpoint the problem.
 Once you’ve spotted these, you can work on finding solutions.

 Why young people need to be at school